yastn/yastn/docs/source/theory/mps/basics.rst

 The above discussion presents top-to-bottom construction.
 However, one can also think about MPS as an ansatz.
 The paradigmatic example is energy minimization to find the best approximation of the ground state of a system.
 The MPS ansatz with fixed virtual dimensions fixes the manifold of states we can reach.
-Virtual bond dimension controls the quality of the approximation, achieving exact representation when :math:`D\rightarrow\infty`.
+Virtual bond dimension controls the quality of the approximation, where the exact representation is rocovered for :math:`D\rightarrow\infty`.

 .. note::
-        The MPS can be equipped with symmetries by making its individual tensors *A* symmetric.
+        The MPS can be equipped with symmetries by making its individual tensors symmetric.
         Note that the construction of MPS requires common virtual spaces to be matching.